legendy4141/LanceDB/docs/src/fts_tantivy.md

 # Full-text search (Tantivy-based FTS)

-LanceDB also provides support for full-text search via [Tantivy](https://github.com/quickwit-oss/tantivy), allowing you to incorporate keyword-based search (based on BM25) in your retrieval solutions.
+LanceDB also provides support for full-text search via [Tantivy](https://github.com/quickwit-oss/tantivy), allowing you to incorporate word-based search (based on BM25) in your retrieval solutions.

 The tantivy-based FTS is only available in Python and does not support building indexes on object storage or incremental indexing.
 If you need these features, try native FTS [native FTS](fts.md).